AfonsoMachado/crud-angular/README.md

 ## Backend

-run `npm start` on the backend folder for server de database with json server
+run `npm start` on the backend folder for server the database with json server

 ## Development server